Day 1 Victoria Falls

 Day 7 Chobe National Park

-Continue the journey along the Caprivi Strip in the newly formed Kavango-Zambezi Trans frontier park.
-Crossing the border back into Botswana we'll arrive at Kasane, a town surrounded by the Chobe National Park (455 km, approximately 7 hours).
-Taking its name from the river which marks the border between Namibia and Botswana, Chobe boasts the largest population of elephant in Africa, plus birdlife, pods of wallowing hippos and more.
-If time permits there will be the chance to take an optional boat cruise along the river – swimming elephants are a common sight.
+Continue the journey along the Caprivi Strip, located in the newly formed Kavango-Zambezi Trans frontier park.
+After crossing the border back into Botswana you’ll arrive at Kasane, a town surrounded by the Chobe National Park (455 kilometres, approximately 7 hours).
+Taking its name from the river which marks the border between Namibia and Botswana, Chobe boasts the largest population of elephants in Africa, plus an abundance of birdlife, pods of wallowing hippos and more.
+Check out Kasane town, or perhaps take a dip in the lodge pool, sit by the open outdoor fire, or simply watch the setting sun change the colours of the sky above the Chobe River.

 Day 8 Chobe National Park

-Wake early and take a dawn game drive in Chobe National Park, where you may see elephants drinking at the waters' edge, large herds of cape buffaloes and many impala within the park.
-Return to the lodge for a late breakfast and enjoy the rest of the day at your pleasure.
-If you didn't get the chance to yesterday, you might like to enjoy an optional sunset cruise on the Chobe River.
-At the right time of year the river is frequented by large families of Elephants crossing the banks, drinking, and playing in the water. it's also ideal for spotting bird life such as saddle-billed storks, malachite kingfishers, fish eagles and beautiful bee-eaters as well as hippos, and crocodiles.
+Take the opportunity to wake up early and enjoy an optional dawn game drive in Chobe National Park, where you may see elephants drinking at the waters' edge, large herds of cape buffaloes and many impala within the park.
+Return to the lodge for a late breakfast and enjoy the rest of the day at your leisure.
+Later in the afternoon enjoy a sunset cruise on the Chobe River.
+At the right time of year, the river is frequented by large families of elephants crossing the banks, drinking and playing in the water.
+It's also ideal for spotting bird life such as saddle-billed storks, malachite kingfishers, fish eagles and beautiful bee-eaters as well as hippos, and crocodiles.
+Why not grab a sundowner from the small bar onboard, then sit back and watch the sunset over the river – a perfect way to end the day.

 Day 9 Victoria Falls